hpointu/hpointu.github.io/_drafts/2020-09-22-neovim-aniseed-plugin.md

 But it never worked...
 The truth is you never had any superpowers.
 That's ok, you came to peace with the idea a long time ago.
 Now life is a little bit different for you.
 You had a few jobs, working with computers.
 Writing code, still daydreaming from time to time, but with less hope.

-You're using this old-fashioned editor called [Vim](TODO).
+You're using this old-fashioned editor called [Vim](https://www.vim.org/).
 Sometimes you wish your editor could do something more for you.
 Deep inside, you start to feel like you could unleash some incredible power, if only you knew how to start...

 If only...
 Nah!
 You remember those candid thoughts you had as a child.
 How deceptive they were.
 But now you know better, there are no such things as superpowers.
-Tweaking your editor has nothing to do with magic anyways, all you need to do is learning this weird language called vimscript, or [VimL](TODO).
+Tweaking your editor has nothing to do with magic anyways, all you need to do is learning this weird language called vimscript, or [VimL](https://en.wikipedia.org/wiki/Vim_(text_editor)#Vim_script).
 You're not even sure about the name, let alone writing any meaningful program with it.
 All you know is life is too short to bother.
 So you give up the idea.

 Then the years go by...

 And then, one day...
-One day, you hear about "[Lisp](TODO)".
+One day, you hear about "[Lisp](https://en.wikipedia.org/wiki/Lisp_(programming_language))".
 You hear "Lisp" here, you hear "Lisp" there, "Lisp" "Lisp" "Lisp" "Lisp" everywhere (you need to whisper it in your head to get the effect).
 So slowly, bit by bit, you start reading about it, you try to understand what this is about.
 Your curiosity is awake.
 You get interested in what other people are doing with it.
-Then you start taking it a bit more seriously, you read [SICP](TODO), then your mind explodes.
+Then you start taking it a bit more seriously, you read [SICP](https://mitpress.mit.edu/sites/default/files/sicp/full-text/book/book.html), then your mind explodes.
-You give it a go, and you discover the [REPL](TODO).
+You give it a go, and you discover the [REPL](https://vimeo.com/223309989).
 That's it!
 You're that kid again.
 You believe in superpowers, once again.

 So you and your good old friend Vim are starting to feel alive again, you search around for the best tooling you can find to help you in your Lisp quest.
 You notice there are a few awesome people who went through the trouble of writing awesome tools with the awesome VimL, that enable you to write awesome code with an awesome Lisp.
 Deep inside you envy their courage, their dedication.

-Along the way, you have a vague remembrance of something called "[Neovim](TODO)".
+Along the way, you have a vague remembrance of something called "[Neovim](https://neovim.io/)".
 You decide to give it a go.
-Wow, so you can actually write neovim plugins in any language you want, since it exposes its API [through RPC](TODO).
+Wow, so you can actually write neovim plugins in any language you want, since it exposes its API [through RPC](https://neovim.io/doc/user/api.html#RPC).
 Interesting, could you maybe, just maybe, write a plugin in a Lisp?
 And, what's that?
-It also has a [Lua](TODO) runtime.
+It also has a [Lua](https://www.lua.org/) runtime.
 This could come in handy as well, although it seems a bit remote from your current languages of interest.
 So you start nourishing the idea of writing some Lisp for Vim.

 But your child dreams are a long way behind you.
 You don't get over-excited.
 Until...
 Something unexpected happens...

-You stumble across something called "[Conjure](TODO)", written by the awesome [Oliver Caldwell](TODO).
+You stumble across something called "[Conjure](https://conjure.fun/)", written by the awesome [Oliver Caldwell](https://oli.me.uk/).
-He's talking about a language, [Fennel](TODO), that is a lisp which compiles to Lua.
-And he's written a [whole suite](TODO) of tooling that makes writing fennel code for neovim a breeze.
+He's talking about a language, [Fennel](https://fennel-lang.org/), that is a lisp which compiles to Lua.
+And he's written a [whole suite](https://github.com/Olical/aniseed) of tooling that makes writing fennel code for neovim a breeze.
 At least it appears so.
 You could definitely use that to write the tools you always wanted in your editor!

 But there's still an issue.
 All this stuff is way too clever for your little brain.
 It's hard.
 So you decide to investigate, step by step, and before writing the tools you always wanted, you'll write one that nobody will ever want.
 Why?
 Because it's easier.
 Even you won't use it, but it'll teach you one thing or two.